Kostas Mitroglou: Loan to Atromitos

 Mitroglou was once again loaned, this time to Atromitos for the 2011–12 campaign.
 He scored his first goal at a 1–0 away win against Aris after an assist from Miguel Sebastián Garcia.
 He next scored at a 1–1 home draw against Panathinaikos after an assist of Denis Epstein.
 He scored two goals in a 2–1 home win against Panetolikos and one in a 1–0 away win against Doxa Drama.
 His next goal was at a 1–1 home draw against Levadiakos, once again assisted by Denis Epstein.
-He went on to score goals in the victories against Ergotelis (1–0) and OFI Crete (2–0).
+He went on to score goals in the victories against Ergotelis (1–0) and OFI (2–0).

 Mitroglou's next goal came from the penalty spot in a 1–1 away draw against Panetolikos.
 He scored a goal in a 2–1 away win against PAS Giannina and scored two goals in another 2–1 away win against his former loan team Panionios.
 He next scored at a 2–0 home win against Doxa Drama and a 2–2 away draw against Levadiakos.
 He scored the winning goal (1–0) against Skoda Xanthi His next goal came with a penalty kick in a 2–2 away draw against Ergotelis.

 Mitroglou also scored a goal in the semi-finals of the Greek Cup against Asteras Tripoli, sending his team reach the final against parent club Olympiacos.
-He finished the season with 16 league goals, helping Atromitos to reach the Superleague play-offs for the first time, where he added one more goal in a 1–1 home draw against PAOK after an assist from Ilias Anastasakos.
-At the end of the campaign, he was voted the Superleague Greece Footballer of the Year.
+He finished the season with 16 league goals, helping Atromitos to reach the Super League play-offs for the first time, where he added one more goal in a 1–1 home draw against PAOK after an assist from Ilias Anastasakos.
+At the end of the campaign, he was voted the Super League Greece Footballer of the Year.